aligator/docker-slides/slides/level1.md

 Hints:
 * Check the `slides/exercises/2_express` folder for the code
 * Remember to install dependencies `RUN npm ...`
+  * -> yes, here you want to use the shell-syntax as you may want to use shell features here!
 * Think about port exposure

+---

+# Thank you for your attention!